topspinj/hacktober-survey/README.md

 # Favourite programming languages: a hacktober project

-In honour of [Hacktoberfest](https://hacktoberfest.digitalocean.com/), this is a collaborative project that explores the Github community's **favourite programming languages** from around the world.
+This is a collaborative project that explores the Github community's **favourite programming languages** from around the world.

 ### Contribution Guidelines